It’s Important to Treat Cavities Early

 Preventing Tooth Decay

-Keep your smile healthier, longer.
+Keep your smile healthier, and longer.
 Plan to schedule a checkup twice per year.
 During your exam, we’ll look for early signs of enamel demineralization, providing you with a chance to reverse it through good home care and fluoride supplementation.
 And if you have active decay, we can provide you with an opportunity to get ahead of it before major issues develop.

 Call Cove Family Dentistry if it’s been six months since your last dentist appointment or if you suspect you have a cavity.